apartment in South America

 Should I Stay at a Hotel or Apartment in South America?

-Deciding between staying at a hotel or an apartment in South America?
+Deciding between staying at a hotel or a private apartment in Rio de Janeiro Brazil or Cartagena Colombia?
 Here are some FAQs to help you decide.

 2) How large are these properties?
 We offer properties of all sizes and for every budget.
-From a simple studio apartment up to amazing luxury penthouses.
+From a simple studio apartment up to amazing luxury penthouses and luxury villas in Rio de Janeiro Brazil and villas in Cartagena, Colombia we have many options.

 3) How many people can fit in these properties?
 Each property has specific occupancy limits, but a general rule of thumb would one adult per bedroom (or two in case of a couple).
-Most apartments in South America are one or two-bedroom units as buildings in the popular tourist areas of Rio (Copacabana and Ipanema), Cartagena (in Bocagrande/El Laguito) or Buenos Aires (Recoleta/Palermo) are typically older and not very large.
-We also do have a handful or 3, 4, and sometimes 5 bedroom units available.
+Most apartments in South America are one or two-bedroom units as buildings in the popular tourist areas of Rio (Copacabana and Ipanema), Cartagena (in Bocagrande/El Laguito) are typically older and not very large.
+Note that luxury houses and luxury Rio de Janeiro villas which are larger than apartments typically are located outside the tourist areas so a driver is essential in these cases.

-4) What are the Pro’s/benefits of renting an apartment versus staying at a hotel?
+4) What are the Pro’s/benefits of private accomodation versus staying at a hotel?
 The general benefits of staying in an apartment in South America are:

 • Increased space – With a rental apartment or condo, you have a kitchen and living room in most apartments and more room to hang out/relax versus a hotel room which can tend to be small in South America.